-In keeping with its mission of education, Brook Hill Farm is involved in a number of research projects, from laboratory-based biological studies to the relationship between Equine Assisted Learning and high school graduation rates of at-risk youth.
+In keeping with its mission of education, Brook Hill Farm is involved in a number of research projects, from laboratory-based biological studies to the relationship between Equine Assisted Learning in Education and high school graduation rates of at-risk youth.
 Many of these projects are done in collaboration with colleges and universities, such as Virginia Tech and Randolph College.